Santosjordi/dnd_public_notes/waterdeepIsAnEgg/adventureLog/session42.md

 Only remnants of the horde remained, their once formidable ranks now shattered by the divine power unleashed by Vega.
 Those undead creatures still affected by the lingering aura of his holy energy cowered in the corners of the room, their strength sapped and their resolve broken.
 For the seasoned adventurers, they were nothing more than easy pickings, their defeat assured in the wake of the party's unwavering determination and prowess.

 After a moment to catch their breath, Gavlo utilized the sensitivity of his boots to detect any movement on the other side of each door.
+Sersh grabs pieces of the less decayed dwarven armor "Zarragon, maybe we can stitch you a better armor", "I would like that, but we don't have the tools right now to fix those but might be worth holding onto them for a while".

 With methodical precision, the party proceeded to ambush the creatures within each room, dispatching them with ruthless efficiency.
 As they cleared each chamber, only one door stood out—a remarkably ornate one, unlike the others, and firmly locked.

 Sersh and Gavlo collaborated to pick the lock, their anticipation high for another round of clearing rooms.
 However, as the door swung open, they were met with an unexpected sight—a beautiful elven woman seated behind a desk, delicately handling a small crystal ball.
 Six sprites flitted around her office, clutching scrolls and taking cover behind towering stacks of books, clearly prepared for combat against the intruders.
 The room itself was adorned with cabinets brimming with scrolls, inkwells, and various other items one would expect to find in a wizard's sanctum.
 Positioned behind the elven woman was a mummified dwarf clad in wizard robes.
 She lifted her gaze momentarily and remarked, "You certainly are a noisy group, aren't you?".